securekey/fabric-snaps/README.md

 ```

 ##### Configure
 Each snap relies on the Configuration Snap to read configuration from the ledger.
-The configuration for each application(or snap) is done on a per-MSP basis.
+The configuration for each application(or snap) is done either on a per-MSP basis or MSP-App basis.
 A ConfigCLI tool is provided to update, delete or query these application configurations.
 Please refer to the [docs](configurationsnap/cmd/configcli/README.md) for sample usage of this tool.

 Each snap contains contains a sample configuration directory.
 For example, `transactionsnap/cmd/sampleconfig`.
 This directory will contain default a `yaml` configuration file and other configurations that the application may need.